 Although schools were closed due to COVID-19 earlier in March, this felt like the first week that COVID-19 restrictions really came into force.
 The beach was closed by the province early April, so I started to explore new trails.

-Sunday, March 29th, 2020 – Looking across the bay to the ski hills at Blue Mountain with ominous clouds.
+Sunday, March 29th, 2020 – Looking across the bay to the ski hills at Blue Mountain.

-Sunday, March 29th, 2020 – walking toward beach one on a warm morning in March
+Sunday, March 29th, 2020 – walking toward beach one on a warm morning in late March.

-Friday, April 3rd, 2020 – This trail is 10 minutes from our home.
-I’m too afraid of heights to walk this regularly.
+Friday, April 3rd, 2020 – This trail is a 10 minute walk from our home.
+I’m too afraid of heights to walk this regularly!
 East of CR-10 near Knox along high dunes along the Nottawasaga River.
-I sheer 100 foot drop from this point on the trail.
+There is a 100 foot drop from this point on the trail.

 Friday, April 3rd, 2020 – this pictures taken walking along high sand dunes along the river.
 Even 1 km south of the beach, there is nothing but sand!

 Friday, April 3rd, 2020 – Jorja shares a great post on her driveway.
 Schools have been closed for a few weeks.

 Saturday, April 4th, 2020 – a few minutes from our place – walking along the sand dunes that border the Nottawasaga River along the east side of CR-10 near Knox.
 The beach remains closed due to COVID-19.